What satellite images and leaked intel say about Trump’s Iran strikes

 Two of the people familiar with the assessment cited by CNN said Iran’s stockpile of enriched uranium was not destroyed.
 One said the centrifuges are largely “intact.”
 That person added: “So the assessment is that the US set them back maybe a few months, tops.”

-The American military launched “Operation Midnight Hammer” in the early hours of Sunday to strike the nuclear facilities at Fordow, Natanz, and Isfahan.
-The attack reportedly involved dozens of aircraft and submarines firing “bunker buster” bombs and cruise missiles at the three targets.

-The Defense Intelligence Agency assessed that the strikes had caved in facility entrances and destroyed or damaged infrastructure, sources told Reuters.
-However, one added, the strike did not collapse underground buildings.

-Restarting operations would basically depend on "how long it takes them to dig out and build or repair" power and water supply facilities, said the second source.
+Restarting operations would basically depend on "how long it takes them to dig out and build or repair" power and water supply facilities, the second source added.

 The head of the International Atomic Energy Agency, Rafael Mariano Grossi, said no one “is in a position to assess the underground damage at Fordow”.